What Does ”Kill Step” Mean in a HACCP Plan?

 Are new to food production and food safety?
 One food safety term that you will see over and over again are the words “kill step”.
 Sounds scary you say?
 Not so scary, but oh so necessary.
 A kill step is ...

-What Does ”Kill Step” Mean in a HACCP Plan
+What is "Kill Step" in food safety HACCP

 Are new to food production and food safety?
 One food safety term that you will see over and over again are the words “kill step”.
 Sounds scary you say?
 Not so scary, but oh so necessary.
 A kill step is a hazard control in a HACCP plan.
 HACCP plans are often your first and best food safety system you should have in place.
 FoodReady food safety software, HACCP builder and food safety consultants can help you create a HACCP plan for your food process.